cicksuy1/CrSDK-usage-as-lib-exmaple/README.md

 | `/get_camera_mode<camera_id>`               | HTTPS handler for Receives a request to get camera mode.
 | `/download_camera_setting<camera_id>`       | HTTPS handler for download the camera setting file to PC.
 | `/upload_camera_setting<camera_id>`         | HTTPS handler for Receives a request to upload the camera setting file to Camera.
+|`/exit`                                      |  HTTPS handler for Receives a request to exit the program.

 **Note:** Refer to the CrSDK documentation for specific details and limitations regarding camera control functions.